audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

             grypeInstallDir: '$(Agent.TempDirectory)'
 ```

-In composite mode, the template downloads the aggregated lock/deps artifact (if no custom path is provided), generates the SBOM files, and then analyzes them with Grype to produce vulnerability reports.
+In composite mode, the template downloads (or uses) the aggregated lock/deps artifact, generates the SBOM files, and then analyzes them with Grype to produce vulnerability reports.

 ---